Catholic Charities Family Shelter

 Our Service Model

-The family shelter, subcontracted through Central Massachusetts Housing Alliance Inc., provides temporary emergency shelter when circumstances resulting in homelessness cannot be avoided.
+The Family Shelter provides temporary emergency shelter when circumstances resulting in homelessness cannot be avoided.
 We support families with a combination of case management and direct service, provided in an environment that affirms the dignity of the individuals being served.
 Both one and two-parent families are welcome.
 Families are referred to our agency through the Department of Housing and Community Development (DHCD) and represent different towns and cities.
 Every family completes an assessment that helps us to address their immediate needs and move towards self-sufficiency.

 Each family has their own room and shares the following common areas: kitchen, bathroom, living room, playroom, and outdoor recreational areas.
 In addition, parents will need to cook their own meals and participate in chores to maintain the facility.